-Executive officers are required to invest 75% of their after-tax incentive bonus into common shares of the Corporation.
+Executive officers are required to invest 75% of their after-tax incentive bonus into Common Shares.
 The shares are held in escrow for an average period of four years.
-Once in every five year period, executive officers may chose to receive their bonus entirely in cash if they place the number of shares that equates to the same value of freely tradable shares in escrow under the same conditions as shares purchased as part of the bonus plan.
-In addition, in 2011, executive officers were entitled to receive their bonus entirely in cash if they placed twice the number of shares that equates to the same value of freely tradable shares in escrow under the same conditions as shares purchased as part of the bonus plan.
-This option was in addition to the option granted to executive officers once in every five year period.
+Once in every five year period, executive officers may choose to receive their bonus entirely in cash if they place the number of shares that equates to the same value of freely tradable shares in escrow under the same conditions as shares purchased as part of the bonus plan.